exodustx0/aoc-2022/README.md

 3:40 PM — I will freely admit that I've relied on a tip from a friend to get part 2 done; I would've never come up with it otherwise.
 I'm fine with this, not because it got me another star to my total for this year, but because it allowed me to learn something new.
 So yeah, today was a mess, and I think my code certainly looks the part, but I'm OK.
 This is OK.
 This is fine.

 ![this-is-fine.png](https://cdn3.emoji.gg/emojis/6680_this_is_fine.png)

+### Day 12

+5:00 PM — Path-finding, nice, something I know a bit about but have little experience implementing.
+I've been slowed down by private life, as well as by just taking more time than I needed, and in the end, after figuring out how to solve for part 2, I chose to skip it, for now at least.
+I think choosing A* over Dijkstra might've been my downfall.
+Though I won't exclude just being wholly out of it as an option.
+Again, I might revisit another day.
+However, for this one in particular, don't count on it.